 means they lack any chance of emergency financial help from already stretched family

-For more on this read the attached press release below, and Andy Russell's blog.
+For more on this read the attached press release opposite, and Andy Russell's blog.